-(6) Variable Interest Entities
+6) Variable Interest Entities

-In connection with its underwriting and market making activities, the Company purchases and sells variable interests in VIEs that comprise primarily mortgage-backed and asset-backed securities issued by third party-sponsored VIEs.
+In connection with its underwriting and market making activities, the Company purchases and sells variable interests in VIEs that comprise primarily MBS and ABS issued by third party-sponsored VIEs.
 In addition, the Company may also underwrite and hold securities issued by VIEs that are created by an affiliate of the Company in connection with the affiliate's securitization activities.

-VIE Consolidation Analysis
+a) VIE Consolidation Analysis